Developer Community Governance Implementation Rules (First Draft)

 Maintainers are community members who have administrative access to the GitHub open-source repository, including project PMs and committers, and are mainly responsible for the maintenance and management of the GitHub, keeping the GitHub active, and ensuring that the projects are going in the right direction.

-Types of Maintainers Main Responsibilities
+Types of Maintainers | Main Responsibilities |

-PR: PR classification, tagging, code review, promote PR improvement, merge code (logs need to be linked with corresponding Issue, PIP and identify contributors), publish release, close PR.
+Committer | Mainly responsible for PR management and facilitating the resolution of Issues: Issue: Respond to issues and discuss the solution PR: PR classification, tagging, code review, promote PR improvement, merge code (logs need to be linked with corresponding Issue, PIP and identify contributors), publish release, close PR. |

 New maintainers need to be invited by existing maintainers and approved to join by a vote of the PMC (Project Management Committee).
 Each project can be assigned with more than one maintainer.